SS G. P. Griffith: Aftermath

 The steamer Delaware eventually towed the still-burning Griffith to shore.
 (This was not the Delaware's first encounter with tragedy on the lakes; when the steamer Phoenix burned on Lake Michigan in 1847, the Delaware had rescued survivors and towed the burning wreck to shore.)
 The ship's records were destroyed in the fire, so the number of people who perished cannot be exactly determined.
 Only 37 survivors were ever accounted for.
 At least 241 people died in the disaster, but the number may be as high as 289.
 One estimate is that there were 326 persons on board of whom about 30 survived and that 154 remains were recovered-all but four on the beach; a listing of those killed numbered 48 of whom 25 were identified by name.
 A committee of local citizens was formed to deal with the large number of bodies that washed ashore.
 A mass grave was dug nearby, and 47 men, 24 women, and 25 children were buried in it.
 Any bodies that could be identified were taken to Cleveland on the steamer Diamond.
 Four days after the wreck, the county wreckmaster released a list of the belongings recovered from the victims.
 The list consisted of common items of little value, despite the fact that many of the passengers were immigrants who brought all of their wealth with them.
 The next day, visitors to the wreck site saw that the mass grave had been disturbed and bodies in it exposed.
 Ten days after the wreck, more bodies began to wash ashore, all men whose bodies had been weighed down by gold-filled money belts until the bloating of their corpses brought them to the surface.
-In the summer of 2000, 150 years after the disaster, a monument to those who died in the disaster was erected at Willowbeach, near the site of the wreck.
+In the summer of 2000, 150 years after the disaster, a monument to those who died in the disaster was erected in Willowick, near the site of the wreck.